geosolutions-it/ckanext-dcatapit/README.md

      the DCAT_AP-IT specs.
    * `dcatapit_config`: extends the admin configuration schema allowing to edit and visualize extra fields according to the DCAT_AP-IT specs.
-   * `dcatapit_subcatalog_facets`: adds a facet containing the harvested subcatalogs.
+   * `dcatapit_subcatalog_facets`: (deprecated) adds a facet containing the harvested subcatalogs.
 It needs the property `ckanext.dcat.expose_subcatalogs` to be set to `True` (see [*transitive harvesting*](https://github.com/geosolutions-it/ckanext-dcat/blob/d0b4373282cac7dd519c702b15c1aaf1c013e03a/README.md#transitive-harvesting) in ckanext-dcat).
    * `dcatapit_theme_group_mapper`: binds automatically a dataset to groups according to the themes in the dataset.
      In the configuration file you'll need to specify a file containing the mapping between the themes and the groups: